LLDM-Doom-Modding/ZChecker/README.md

 ### ZChecker postulates (guarantees):
 1. No external object can be changed without direct instructions from the user.
-2. No engine crash can be caused by the tool directly.
+2. The stability of the project must be sufficient for it to be included in the permanent autoload list.
 3. The speed of the game with the tools should be close to the speed of the game without it.

 Video: (a video will be here).